ifty03/assignment-10/README.md

 # Innovative fitness

-This is my live project [Live link](https://independent-gym-trainer.web.app/).
+This is my live project link [https://independent-gym-trainer.web.app/](https://independent-gym-trainer.web.app/).

 ## Everything in this project